 Parameters obtained from our models and those published elsewhere underestimate the size at recapture for the largest fish in the OTP dataset (approximate fork length > 50 cm) (Figure 4).
-We suspect sexual dimorphism may explain this poor predictive ability(Grimes 1987, Mees 1993, Newman et al. 2000, Newman and Dunk 2002, Williams et al. 2017, Taylor et al. 2018).
-Estimations of growth parameters for P. filamentosus in the Central Pacific sex agnostic and method for non-invasive sexing of this species was unknown until recently (Luers et al. 2017).
+We suspect sexual dimorphism may explain this poor predictive ability.
+Dimorphic growth patterns have been observed in a number of other lutjanid species for P. filamentosus elsewhere in distribution, with males attaining greater asymptotic lengths (Grimes 1987, Mees 1993, Newman et al. 2000, Newman and Dunk 2002, Williams et al. 2017, Taylor et al. 2018).
+Estimations of growth parameters for P. filamentosus in the Central Pacific have been historically sex agnostic and methods for non-invasive sexing of this species was unknown until recently (Luers et al. 2017).
 If one sex attains a greater asymptotic length than the other, that sex is likely to be over represented in the largest size classes relative to the total population.
 At sizes where the sex ratio of individuals is similar to the sex ratio of the total sampled population, averaging of model parameters between sexes results in excess model deviation.
 However, for the largest sizes where sex ratios are not representative of the population as a whole, estimated growth parameters represent an average of both sexes and will underestimate recapture lengths for largest individuals from one sex while overestimating the recapture length of the largest individuals of the other.